The endangered Malaysian giant turtle is the largest freshwater turtle in Southeast Asia.

 It has a powerful head and strong jaw, with a slightly projecting snout.
 The head of the adult is uniformly brown or black, whereas the juvenile is dark mottled with a pale line extending from the mouth to the back of the head.

-Little is known about the ecology and behaviour of the Malaysian giant turtle.
-Its diet is unknown, but this species is believed to be herbivorous.
+Little is known about the ecology and behaviour of the Malaysian giant turtle, it is broadly omnivorous eating mainly leaves and fruit along the water’s edge.

 The Malaysian giant turtle is semi-aquatic, living in large freshwater lakes, swamps and rivers.